 Solace in the City of the Dead

-I’m not a writer of horror or anything remotely spooky, but I do love a nice cemetery.
+I love a nice cemetery.
 On my list of the best, most beautiful cities of the dead, Bonaventure, in Savannah, Georgia, is at the top of the list.
 I find solace wandering among the graves of the dearly departed under the moss-laden oak sentinels.
-My family thinks my pastime is a bit strange, but is it really?
+My family thinks my pastime is a bit strange but is it really?
 I view it as socializing with the bodily impaired.
-These people lived, loved, laughed and cried as we all do.
+These people lived, laughed, and cried as we all do.
 Each person had a unique story which is remembered by loved ones and marked with a personalized stone.

 Of the residents, Corinne Elliott Lawton is my favorite.
 She had a sad ending as suggested by her morose expression and the victory wreath which slipped from her hand and rests at her feet.
-All accounts of her life indicate that Corinne had fallen in love with a gentleman below her station, and she was forced into a loveless marriage with someone else.
-She drowned herself in the river the night before her wedding.
-Her beautiful, haunting monument was sculpted by Benedetto Civiletti of Palermo, Sicily and reads: “Allured to brighter worlds and led the way”.
+There are several differing accounts of her death.
+The most dramatic and sad is that Corinne fell in love with a gentleman below her station, and was forced to wed a man she didn’t love.
+She was so distraught that on the eve of her wedding, she drowned herself in the river.
+Her beautiful, haunting monument was sculpted by Benedetto Civiletti of Palermo, Sicily, and reads: “Allured to brighter worlds and led the way”.